Pediatric stroke is a rare condition that affects nearly one thousand children in the United States each year.

-Pediatric stroke survivors experience many of the same side effects as adult stroke survivors.
-These side effects include language difficulties such as aphasia and weakness on one side of their body.
+Pediatric stroke survivors experience many of the same secondary effects as adult stroke survivors.
+These effects include language difficulties such as aphasia and weakness on one side of their body.

-Children who survive a stroke also experience unique side effects though, such as:
+Children who survive a stroke also experience unique secondary effects though, such as: